 In 2010, I was awarded Fellowship (FICOI) in the ICOI--the International Congress of Oral Implantologists--and in May 2014, I was elevated to Diplomate status (DICOI)--having met the stringent training and experience requirements to satisfy the challenge of the Board of the ICOI.

 I am an active member of the Greater Nashua Dental Society and an active committee member and chair in the New Hampshire Dental Society.
-My additional affiliations include the American Dental Association, the International College of Oral Implantologists, American Academy of Dental Sleep Medicine, World Clinical Laser Institute, and the Academy of Laser Dentistry.
+My additional affiliations include the American Dental Association, the International College of Oral Implantologists, and the American Academy of Dental Sleep Medicine.

 Outside the Office